core-wg/href/draft-ietf-core-href.md

-When testing for equivalence or difference, it is rarely appropriate for applications to directly compare CRI references; instead, the references are typically resolved to their respective CRI before comparison.
+When testing for equivalence or difference, it is rarely appropriate for applications to directly compare CRI references; instead, the references are typically resolved to their respective CRIs before comparison.

 ## CBOR Representation {#cbor-representation}